simulakr/simulakr/README.md

 🧠 **Data Scientist & Analyst | AI Researcher**
 Passionate about building intelligent systems, solving real-world problems with data, and developing innovative machine learning applications.

-🎓 Graduated from Istanbul Technical University with a degree in Aircraft Engineering.
+🎓 Graduated from Istanbul Technical University with a degree in Aeronautical Engineering.

 🏅 Ranked 5th in Turkey in the ALES (Academic Personnel and Graduate Education Exam).

 I have successfully completed the Miuul Data Science Bootcamp and the NewMind AI Bootcamp, where I honed my skills in machine learning and data analysis.
 As a Kaggle Notebook Master, I actively contribute to the data science community by sharing insightful notebooks and engaging in competitions.​